-Over the past 5 years, the Fleet Management Service has implemented a successful transformation programme and secured over £1.9m in cashable efficiency savings to continually provide a value for money service.
-The Service has processes in place to continually assess the cost of hire rates for vehicles and plant against the external market ensuring the internal provision of vehicles remains the best option for the council.
+The Fleet Management Service has processes in place to continually assess the cost of hire rates for vehicles and plant against the external market ensuring the internal provision of vehicles remains the best option for the council.
 Appraisals are also undertaken on a quarterly basis to compare the cost of annual financial rates when purchasing assets against the option to rent the vehicles on an Operating Lease.

-Further action to improve the service is outlined in the service plan and consideration is being given to participate in APSE for 18/19.
+Further action to improve the service is outlined in the service statement and consideration is being given to participate in APSE or other benchmarking services.